 The lack of statues celebrating the great men and women in Venice struck me as I realised that there is only one such statue for the entire period of the Venetian Republic.
 Consequently I drew up a list of such statues in Venice.

-There are of course other statues, but they’re not dedicated to named individuals.
+There are of course other statues, but they’re not dedicated to named individuals, or they’re not in public spaces.

 The Kingdom of Italy (1800s)